logo for smoker-cooking.com

 by: Anonymous

-Thanks for that rule of thumb -- been looking for the minutes per pound on a boneless pork loin even though I do use a digital thermometer.
-It's more of less for planning purposes as I like to know when food will be ready for my guests.
+Thanks for that rule of thumb.
+I've been looking for the minutes per pound when smoking a boneless pork loin.
+I use a digital thermometer.
+It's more or less for planning purposes.
+I like to know when food will be ready for my guests.

 by: beginner smoker in iowa